New documentary highlights Judy Malinowski’s courageous life and testimony - NewsBreak

 With the help of Judy’s testimony in the trial, her boyfriend Michael Slagle was sentenced to life without parole.
 And Ohio lawmakers passed Judy’s law, which created tougher penalties for those who commit crimes that permanently disable or disfigure their victims.

 Meanwhile, Judy’s family created Judy’s foundation, with the hopes of helping families like theirs.
-Assisting those who may be suffering from domestic violence, preventing firther tragedies and strengthening the family unit.Youth crisis center Huckleberry House finishes renovations
+Assisting those who may be suffering from domestic violence, preventing firther tragedies and strengthening the family unit.Family of boy with cancer has car stolen from Cleveland hospital

 “So we just want to be able to welcome in the victims and give them a place to say that is safe and also provide counseling,” said Kaylyn.
 “So right now we are just looking at hopefully having a couple of rooms that they can stay in and provide on-site counseling and they’ll also be a measure of security so that they feel safe.”